 Governance Structures Roles and Responsibilities Council The Council agrees the budget and policy framework, such as the Business Plan, Medium Term Financial Strategy, including the General Fund Budget and Council Tax levels and the Commercial and Investment Strategy.
 Further details are published on our website.
 Cabinet The Cabinet is the Council's principal decision-making body, charged with implementing the budget and policy framework agreed by the Council.
 Further details are published on our website.
-Corporate Management The management team structure includes a CMT of a Chief Executive, Team (CMT) Directors and Assistant Directors and is supported by an operational Management Team.
+Corporate Management Team (CMT) The management team structure includes a CMT of a Chief Executive, Directors and Assistant Directors and is supported by an operational Management Team.
 Both teams consider policy formulation and future planning.
-Le 2022 22 in the decided to a second the three deal to a second the second to the sec In 2022-23 it was decided to support the three statutory roles, Head of Paid Service, Chief Financial & s151 Officer and Monitoring Officer, with three Assistant Directors.
+In 2022-23 it was decided to support the three statutory roles, Head of Paid Service, Chief Financial & s151 Officer and Monitoring Officer, with three Assistant Directors.
 Previously, the Assistant Directors had been appointed in an acting capacity pending review.
 Audit and Risk The ARMC plays a vital role in overseeing and promoting good Management Committee governance, ensuring accountability, and reviewing how things are (ARMC) done.
 It provides an assurance role to the council by examining areas such as audit, risk, internal control, anti-fraud, and financial accountability.
 The ARMC exists to challenge the way things are being done, making sure the right processes are in place.
 It works closely with Internal Audit and Senior Management to continually improve the governance, risk, and control environment.
-Meeting details and Conduct Committee minutes are published on the website.
-The Conduct Committee is in place to promote and maintain high Conduct Committee standards of conduct by all members.
+Meeting details and minutes are published on the website.
+Conduct Committee The Conduct Committee is in place to promote and maintain high standards of conduct by all members.
 It reviews formal complaints, ensures compliance with requirements for ethical standards, provides advice on conduct matters and maintains a framework for identifying and implementing new legislative requirements upon the Council.
 Overview and Scrutiny The Overview and Scrutiny committee monitors the performance of Committee the Leader and Cabinet and scrutinises services and policies throughout the district.
 This may be services directly provided by the Council or services provided through partnership working arrangements and makes recommendations for improvement.
-Meeting details and minutes are published on the website.
+Meeting details and minutes are published on the website. meeting details and minutes are published on the website.